 What is Depo-Subq Provera 104?

 Depo-SubQ Provera 104 is also a contraceptive injected under the skin instead of the muscle.
-It is often prescribed to treat endometriosis.
+It is injected at home every three months and is often prescribed to treat endometriosis.

 When should I get the first shot?